lucachiaravalloti/enhancedjava/README.md

 ```
 public Object getField(TableFields field)
 ```
-replace TableFields with the name of your Enum class and return the fields that may be present in your table.
+   replacing TableFields with the name of your Enum class and returning the fields that may be present in your table.
 In our example:
 ```
 public class Person {